 top of page

-In the 2023–24 season, Julie originated her first Broadway role as Ruth in Barry Manilow’s Harmony.
-She’s starred in regional and off-Broadway productions across the country, including as Eliza Doolittle in My Fair Lady (opposite Raúl Esparza), the title role in Jane Eyre, and Girl in Once.
-Up next: Sarah Brown in Guys and Dolls at Shakespeare Theatre Company, her film debut in the upcoming feature "Caravan," and the world premiere of Ethan Slater and Marshall Pailet's new play Marcel on the Train at Classic Stage Company.
+Julie's other Broadway credits include originating the role of Ruth in Barry Manilow’s musical Harmony as well as appearing in revivals of Fiddler on the Roof and Les Miserables.
+She’s starred in regional productions across the country, including as Eliza Doolittle in My Fair Lady (opposite Raúl Esparza), the title role in Jane Eyre, Girl in Once, and Sarah Brown in Guys and Dolls.
+She recently made her film debut in the independent feature "Caravan."

 As a writer, Julie created the award-winning short "The Newlywed's Guide to Physical Intimacy, and her first full-length play Down the Line—set in New Orleans’ red-light district pre-WWI—was a semifinalist at the 2022 Eugene O’Neill National Playwrights Conference and is now in development.